-Code Function Structure 0 WAVE_DC Set a DC level, disable DDS for the channel Request: 1 WAVE_SINE Start a sine waveform Request: • u8 channels 2 WAVE_TRIANGLE Start a symmetrical triangle waveform Request: • u8 channels 3 WAVE_SAWTOOTH_UP Start a rising sawtooth waveform Request: • u8 channels 4 WAVE_SAWTOOTH_DOWN Start a dalling sawtooth waveform Request: • u8 channels 5 WAVE_RECTANGLE Start a rectangle waveform Request: • u8 channels • u16 on-time (0-8191) • u16 high level (0-4095) • u16 low level (0-4095)
+Code Function Structure 0 WAVE_DC Set a DC level, disable DDS for the channel Request: 1 WAVE_SINE Start a sine waveform Request: • u8 channels 2 WAVE_TRIANGLE Start a symmetrical triangle waveform Request: • u8 channels 3 WAVE_SAWTOOTH_UP Start a rising sawtooth waveform Request: • u8 channels 4 WAVE_SAWTOOTH_DOWN Start a dalling sawtooth waveform Request: • u8 channels 5 WAVE_RECTANGLE Start a rectangle waveform Request: u8 channels u16 on-time (0-8191) u16 high level (0-4095) u16 low level (0-4095)

-• • • • 14.13.
+• • • • 15.13.
 PWM Unit

-Code Function Structure 10 SYNC Synchronize the two channels.
+\mathbf{Code} Function Structure 10 SYNC Synchronize the two channels.
 The phase accumulator is reset to zero.
 20 SET_FREQUENCY Set the channel frequency Request: u8 channelsfloat frequency 21 SET_PHASE Set a channel's phase.
 It is recommended to only set the phase of one channel, leaving the other at 0°.
-Request: 99 CET DITTED Danisati
+22 SET_DITHER Control the dithering function of the DAC block.
+A high noise amplitude can cause an overflow to the other end of the output range due to a bug in the DAC peripheral.
+Use value 255 to leave the parameter unchanged.
+Request: u8 channels u8 noise type (0-none, 1-white, 2-triangle) u8 number of noise bits (1-12)